- For a brief summary of each expert’s qualifications & background, or for their contact information, please see below.

 Staff Statistician, Preventive Medicine

 Trish Goedecke, MS, is a staff statistician with the Department of Preventive Medicine at the University of Tennessee Health Science Center.
 She earned an MS in Actuarial Science from Central Washington University (CWU) and one in Statistics at the University of Memphis (UM), and is currently studying toward a doctorate in Data Science and Engineering with the University of Tennessee at Knoxville (UTK).
 She had previously conducted analyses with CWU, Milliman Health Consulting and the Institute for Intelligent Systems at UM, specializing in mixed linear regression modeling.
 At UTHSC, Ms. Goedecke collaborates on research with the ob/gyn department and is providing analysis on a health disparities study.
-As staff statistician, she is available for consulting on study design and statistical analyses.
+As a staff statistician, she is available for consulting on study design and statistical analyses.

 Tristan Hayes, MSc

 BERD Consulting Manager, Preventive Medicine

 Tristan Hayes is the Biostatistics, Epidemiology, and Research Design (BERD) consulting manager for TNCTSI at the University of Tennessee Health Science Center.
 He has a Masters in Epedimiology from the University of Tennessee Health Science Center.
 Tristan enjoys connecting investigators with the tools and resources they need to succeed in their research.
 He has extensive experience in litigation and economic consulting and “likes to get his hands dirty with data in SAS”.